katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 = Version 3 Requires PHP 5.3 =
 __Version 3.x changes requirements for your server.
 If you upgrade and the upgrade doesn't work for you, you can downgrade to the previous version of the plugin.__

+= 3.1.5 =
 * Fixed: Catch `WP_Error` response from the REST client
 * Fixed: Namespace the V1 API classes to fix Fatal Errors on activation when already having a plugin using the `OAuthSignatureMethod_HMAC_SHA1` class name
 * Fixed: Form Styler does not stay turned off after saving
+* Fixed: Issue where Akismet would return all submissions as spam
-* Fixed: Improved error handling for DataValidation.com = 3.1.4 =
+* Fixed: Improved error handling for DataValidation.com
+* Added: `constant_contact_akismet_is_test` filter to tell Akismet not to train using test data
+* Fixed: Activity Log output now handles exceptions better

+= 3.1.4 =
 * Fixed: Original plugin file name restored to help with auto-upgrade issues
 * Fixed: Form action URL incorrect for subdomain multisite installations. ([see ticket here](https://wordpress.org/support/topic/action-httpsitecom-within-multi-multi-site))